cu-mkp/m-k-manuscript-data/_texts/p-115v_tl.md

 >
 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5dHVja3NnV0dmMlk" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>
- Do not heat too much at first otherwise your molds could break
+ Take care to not heat the fire in one go, for fear that you molds crack inside.

 > *at left bottom margin*
 >
 >
->   You know that your molds are annealed enough if the hole in the cast is red, on the contrary if the hole is black the molds are not annealed enough.
+>   They are reheated enough when the entire hole of the gate is red.
+When it is black, it is not enough.

 > *at left bottom margin*
 >
 >
->   If you want to cast <span class="m">silver</span>, do not anneal twice, and if something stays in the mold and that must be burnt because no good <span class="x">…</span>
+>   For casting in silver, one must not reheat two times, if there is nothing in the mold that needs burning, simply because it does not release well.
+All the molds of farriers are reheated two times, first for

 *[continued]*